mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 # TLS/SSL encryption

-This section describes configuration parameters for both servers and listeners that control the TLS/SSL encryption method and the various certificate files involved in it.
+This section describes TLS/SSL-related configuration parameters for both servers and listeners.

-To enable TLS/SSL for a listener, you must set the `ssl` parameter to `true` and provide at least the `ssl_cert` and `ssl_key` parameters.
+To enable TLS/SSL for a listener or server, set the `ssl` parameter to `true`.
+If the clients expect a specific certificate from MaxScale, set the `ssl_cert` and `ssl_key` parameters for the listener.
+If the certificate is not defined, MaxScale will use an auto-generated self-signed certificate.
+The generated certificate can pass verification when used with a recent (11.4 or greater) client version.

-To enable TLS/SSL for a server, you must set the `ssl` parameter to `true`.
-If the backend database server has certificate verification enabled, the `ssl_cert` and `ssl_key` parameters must also be defined.
+If the backend database server has certificate verification enabled, configure the `ssl_cert` and `ssl_key` parameters of the server.

 Custom CA certificates can be defined with the `ssl_ca` parameter.
 If `ssl_verify_peer_certificate` is enabled yet `ssl_ca` is not set, MaxScale